GitEric77/MotoBM/README.md

 thus giving you additional insight.

+## Talkgroup Mode (-tg)

+When using the `-tg` flag, the script operates in talkgroup mode:

+1. Creates a separate zone file for each repeater with active talkgroups
+2. Names each zone file based on the repeater's callsign and city
+3. Abbreviates zone aliases to fit within 16 characters (radio display limit)
+4. Creates a contacts.csv file with all unique talkgroup IDs
+5. Fetches talkgroup names from the BrandMeister API and adds them to contacts.csv

+The contacts.csv file can be imported into CPS2 to create digital contacts for all talkgroups.

 ## Importing files to CPS2

+### Importing Zone Files
 * Open the XML file contents in text editor, like Notepad.
 * Select All.
 Copy.
 * Open CPS2, on its left pane go to `Configuration` -> `Zone/Channel Assignment`, right-click on `Zone` and choose Paste.
 * Don't forget to set up the parameters for the new zone, like `Tx Contact Name` and `Rx Group List`.
 Can be done at once with `Fill Down` feature in CPS2.

+### Importing Contacts (from talkgroup mode)
+* Open CPS2, go to `Contacts` -> `Digital`
+* Click on `Import...` and select the contacts.csv file
+* Follow the import wizard to map the columns correctly

 ## What about CPS16?